andrianprasetya/tokonya/README.md

 # TokonYa - Laravel Ecommerce Boilerplate

 TokonYa is backed for faster development.
-It means we don't use bloatware code.
+It means we not use bloatware code.

 ## ALL FEATURES